Global political and economic systems are in a period of immense transition

 Many of the islands in the South Pacific and Indian Ocean have been completely abandoned.
 Most of the survivors have moved to Australia.* Several new political organisations have formed out of the remaining island nations, attempting to get their voice heard on the world stage.
 On Papua New Guinea, shifting populations have led to hundreds of unique languages and cultures dying out.

 Geopolitical power has seen a drastic restructuring on a global scale.
 With the United States focusing on its own internal problems, and China and India having stalled in the face of deteriorating environmental conditions, a new group of countries is emerging to take over.
-The most prominent are those few nations who have actually benefited from climate change - such as Canada, Russia, Iceland and the Scandinavian countries.** These nations are developing into relatively prosperous eco-technological societies, with some even able to accommodate significant numbers of incoming refugees.
-The United Kingdom,* New Zealand* and Japan* have managed to stabilise by cutting themselves off from the mainland completely and becoming self-sufficient.
+The most prominent are those few nations who have seen moderate benefits from climate change – such as Canada, Russia, Iceland and the Scandinavian countries.** These are developing into relatively prosperous eco-technological societies, with some even able to accommodate significant numbers of refugees.
+The United Kingdom,* New Zealand* and Japan* have stabilised by cutting themselves off from the continental mainland and becoming largely self-sufficient.

 In the harder-hit regions, countries that have been able to adapt have found themselves in new positions of power.
 Mexico, for example, has attained some degree of stability thanks to mass deployment of desalination technology and the use of salt-tolerant biofuels.
 This is largely thanks to American efforts in earlier decades to control and stabilise Latin America and, by extension, its southern border.
 Turkey is another example, having escaped the worst of peak oil relatively unscathed due to its large oil and natural gas reserves.* It is now a major regional power, sealing off its borders and hiding behind a shield of nuclear weapons.
 In many cases, countries have been split into both stable and chaotic regions.
 Examples of collapsed regions include southern Mexico, southern Italy, and northern India.
 As a result of all this change, and the collapse of many of their members, organisations such as the UN and NATO have either disappeared entirely, or lost all of their influence.
 New coalitions are forming based around the rapidly evolving power structure.